PawelLipski/-git-machete-blog-2/blog-2.md

 The PR numbers are here completely arbitrary here, since the script obviously didn't create any actual PRs on any external service.

-You could also notice that the output slighly changed in terms of remote sync-ness message.
+You could also notice that the output slightly changed in terms of remote sync-ness message.
 In the earlier versions of git machete it was pretty cumbersome that you couldn't really distinguish between a remotely untracked branch and a one that is remotely tracked but not in sync with its remote.
 As of v2.0 of git machete, `status` distinguishes between (roughly) the following cases: